Project Type

 The underwater drone also carries four cameras for monitoring and surveillance, 1TB network-attached storage server for storing the data, and a 300kHz multi-beam sonar for detecting obstacles.

-Proteus also features an energy storage system having a baseline capacity of 148kWh and an extended capacity of 296kWh.
+Proteus also features an energy storage system with a baseline capacity of 148kWh and an extended capacity of 296kWh.

-The submersible vehicle has the ability to operate to a depth of 150ft in manned mode and can reach up to depths of 200ft when operating in unmanned mode.
+The submersible vehicle has the ability to operate to a depth of 150ft in manned mode and can reach depths of up to 200ft when in unmanned mode.

-Proteus has a maximum speed of 9kt and a variable ballast capacity of 521.6kg.
+Proteus has a maximum speed of 9k and variable ballast capacity of 521.6kg.